seanorama/masterclass/security-advanced/README.md

 8. Ranger Logo

 ## Knox
+- Run these steps on the node where Knox was installed earlier

-- Create keystore alias for the ldap manager user (which you set in 'systemUsername' in the topology)
+- Create keystore alias for the ldap manager user (which you set in 'systemUsername' in the topology) e.g. BadPass#1
    - Read password for use in following command (this will prompt you for a password):
    ```
 read -s -p "Password: " knoxpass